 The beautiful scenery around Ban Na Hin.

-in the middle of a farmer's field and the path forked, with no indication which was best.
+of a farmer's field and the path forked, with no indication which was best.
 I turned to consult Paula and caught sight of the same local man waving frantically behind her that we had already taken a wrong turning.
 He had obviously been there a few minutes and thought that we hadn't seen him, so drove off.
 I raced after him, honking my horn repeatedly (making a noise like a poor kazoo player), eventually catching up to him and getting more directions - he was going to the new road too, and could take us there to join it, which we did, zooming through a small farming community and almost bisecting one of two puppies that were lying in the path.
 We had been just 2km from the new road and thanked the man for his help by giving him enough money for a beer.
 The contrast between the flat new road and the rolling countryside was huge, so much smoother and quicker.
-It was a joy to cruise past more towering mountains and bright green fields, full of what looked like cabbages, with lots of wooden houses and shops, some of them looking like wattle and
+It was a joy to cruise past more towering mountains and bright green fields, full of what looked like cabbages, with lots of wooden houses and shops, some of them looking like wattle and daub construction!
+When

-daub construction!
-When the engines were off, there was often no sound but silence.
+the engines were off, there was often no sound but silence.

 The track finished in a small forest glade, where we came across The Boat Committee, their carefully painted sign showing that they were well-ready for visitors: $10 to visit the caves on a 2-hour boat trip, $0.50 cave entrance fee, $0.50 to park a moped - and $0.20 to use the toilet!
 Kong Lo cave is one of Laos' natural wonders, and the best way to visit is to take a motorised canoe into the interior through to the other side, and then come back.
 Two guides, Bom and Tuan, came with us, one driving the engine at the back, and the other paddling/steering at the front.
 Most of the 7km was in semi-darkness, punctuated by the torches on our guides' heads, but it was possible to make out plenty of shapes, and the scale of the cave itself: up to 100m wide at some points, with giant stalagmites and stalactites looming at the sides, which we got out and scrambled up to see on one occasion.
-Actually we got out 4 times in each direction when the water level was very low, in which
+Actually we got out 4 times in each direction when the water level was very low, in which case the guys

-case the guys had to advance the canoe with nobody in it, and at one especially difficult time I gave them a hand.
+had to advance the canoe with nobody in it, and at one especially difficult time I gave them a hand.
 "I wonder how they know when it gets too shallow?" asked Paula on one occasion, just as there was a scrunch underneath, indicating that it was time to get out again.